schell/renderling/NOTES.md

   - see [the discussion on `rust-gpu` discord](https://discord.com/channels/750717012564770887/750717499737243679/1198813817975603251)
 * if your shader crate is just a library and has no entry points it **cannot** have the `crate-type = ["rlib", "dylib"]` Cargo.toml annotation or you will get "Undefined symbols" errors
+* no recursion! you must convert your recursive algos into ones with manually managed stacks

 # wgpu